maqware21/react-native-template/README.md

 - Localization: This folder contains all the locale objects that you need to create a multilingual application.
 Create a file for each locale, inside define an object then maintain the nesting sorted by the screen that contains the text that you need and the text you want to show.
 As the last step, remember to create a reference inside the Localization.js file and add it to LocalizedStrings.
 - Theme: Here you can define all the styles that you use on different screens.
 To make easier the interaction of the application with device options for example you can create here assets as light and dark color palette

-## Redux

-Once the components are defined, they are tied to the management of information through the application.
-For this, Redux is implemented with the store-reducer-action structure as usual, however, not only the data is handled through the actions but the success and error responses are also defined by the same form.

-### Controllers folder and API connection handler

-To keep the networking layer simple, the template uses a single Axios instance in the `httpClient.js`.
-It uses interceptors to define common side effects for the responses.

-When you need communication with a service you have to create a function to manage the operation and grouping according to the kind of transaction inside a controller file, please keep all of those inside the controllers' folder.

-While the data transfer between the API and the app is working you must use the success and error actions that help you to catch the result of the operation.
-With this method, you can track the interaction through the redux store.
-This is useful because you can create behaviors based on those states in a quick and simple way

-### Redux folders

-4 folders divide the redux work

-- Store: Here you define the store shape and you can configure the persistReducer and middlewares.
-- Actions: Remember to create the file and the corresponding test for each action classification.
-Here you define actions for success and error scenarios.
-- Reducers: You have the error and success reducers by default.
-Create the other classifications and try to keep simple each file.
-Here you modify the store.
-- Selectors: Create one file for each action classification.
-Here you define what part of the store you need to see in your interface.

 ## Screens

 In this folder, you have the main objects to apply the composition architecture.
 Just create a folder for each screen you have in your application, call all the components and static resources you need to render the scene and finally use the corresponding hooks to interact with redux and create behaviors depending on the store.